Chithiram Pesuthadi: Release

-Released by Dreambride Productions on 10 February 2006, the film initially failed to attract an audience due to a low-profile release and a lack of publicity.
+Released on 10 February 2006, Chithiram Pesuthadi initially performed poorly at the box office.
 It was removed from almost all theatres within two weeks after its release.
-Sun TV Network helped promote the song "Vaazha Meenu" by repeated airings on its channels, making the song a cult hit.
-In the meantime, the film generated a word of mouth publicity combined with excellent press reviews.
-Taking the cue, Dreambridge initiated the process to re-release in the Chennai area first.
-The re-release witnessed a tremendous opening which invoked the interest of Aascar Ravichandran, who distributed the film to the rest of Tamil Nadu.
-The re-release of the film was well received by the audience, which resulted in a stupendous hit.
+However, after V. Ravichandran saw and liked the film, he bought the distribution rights from Dreambridge for ₹1.75 crore and spent a separate ₹1 crore on publicity and marketing.
+When re-released, the film gained much more attention, with the song "Vaazha Meenukkum" in particular being aggressively marketed.
+Made on a budget of ₹1.25 crore, the film grossed around ₹8 crore.

+Mysskin said he felt "insulted" by the notion that Chithiram Pesuthadi succeeded only because of the song's marketing, noting that the film's initial underperformance was due to it being overshadowed by other bigger releases in the same week, with only eight people attending the first screening.
+He said all eight people told him they liked the film; this favourable word of mouth led to increased audiences in the second week of release, and Mysskin claimed it was only then that the song's aggressive marketing began.

 Critical reception

 Sify wrote, "Promising start precede big blunders.
 The first half an hour of Chitirram Pesuthadi builds up your hope of seeing a good gangster movie but it all comes crashing down as the film drags on at snail pace and finally ends with a whimper".
-Malini Mannath of Chennai Online wrote, "It's an oft-repeated plot that the director (apprenticed under Kathir and Vincent Selva) has chosen for his debut film - it is about a don, his favourite henchman and the henchman's girl.
+Malini Mannath of Chennai Online wrote, "It's an oft-repeated plot that the director (apprenticed under Kathir and Vincent Selva) has chosen for his debut film — it is about a don, his favourite henchman and the henchman's girl.
 But Misskin's effort to give a slight variation in his presentation, lacing his screenplay with subtle humour, and not letting the pace slow down with some inane comedy track has turned it into a fairly engaging film".

 G. Ulaganathan of Deccan Herald wrote, "The story is nothing new, but the treatment is fresh.
 Mysskin depends on his story and screenplay— not big stars, or famous music directors.
 Of course, songs are there but they are part of the story.
 The climax is rivetting and needs to be seen on the big screen to feel the impact".

-Standalone sequel

-A standalone sequel named Chithiram Pesuthadi 2 was released in 2019 by the same production company.
+Malathi Rangarajan of The Hindu wrote, "A well-conceived story, interesting twists, intelligent treatment and subtle humour make [Chithiram Pesuthadi] an estimable exercise.
+There's nothing novel about the subject.
+But writer-director Mishkin's intelligent treatment makes a difference".